 6 Best Examples of Companies Who Donate to Nonprofits

 Larger companies get solicited from nonprofits all the time, so competition for these donations is fierce.
 Still, a few companies may offer exactly what your nonprofit is looking for, and you should definitely check them out.

-Here are 7 big companies that donates to nonprofits for a larger cause:
+Here are six big companies that donate to nonprofits.

 Google for Nonprofits is a dedicated initiative by Google to help nonprofits.
 Through this program, they offer special nonprofit features of their existing products to support eligible nonprofits.
 So even if you’re not getting direct monetary benefits, you’ll still be benefiting a lot.